 This old Belsnickel recipe of Aunt Sarah's mother derived its name "Belsnickel" from the fact that the Belsnickels, who invariably visited the houses of "Bucks County" farmers on Christmas Eve, were always treated to some of these delicious little Christmas cakes.

-An old fashioned German Christmas recipe as made by Aunt Sarah:
+A traditional German Christmas recipe as made by Aunt Sarah:

 3/4 pound sugar